OfferedDegrees/UW-ChatBot/README.md

 ## How to Use the Chatbot

-1. **Access the chat interface** by opening a web browser and navigating to the UW Chatbot URL.
+1. **Access the chat interface** by opening a web browser and navigatings to the UW Chatbot URL.
 2. On the main page, you will see the chat interface. **Click the input field** and type in a question you have about UW.
 3. **Press the send button** to submit your question, and the chatbot will reply with a response.